GauravS11112003/Route-Optimization-Shipt-/QUICKSTART.md

 go run cmd/main.go
 ```

-✅ You should see: `🚀 Shipt Route Optimizer Backend starting on :8080`
+✅ You should see: `🚀 Multi-Strategy Routing Engine Backend starting on :8080`

 ## Step 2: Start Frontend (Terminal 2)